jogoodma/homology-explorer/docs/draft_report.md

 ## Homology Data

-The source of the homology network data consist of three static `.tsv` tables that were obtained from the DIOPT research group^[Hu et. al].
+The source of the homology network data consist of three static `.tsv` tables that were obtained from the DIOPT research group (Hu et. al).

 Orthology and paraology calls for the following model organism species were included in the Homology Explorer tool from the DIOPT dataset.